chainwayxyz/clementine-cli/docs/wallet.md

 using the import utility with your secret key.
 It will be marked as imported via private key when you list wallets using `clementine-cli wallet list`.

+> [!NOTE]
-**Note**: This is especially useful if you generated your recovery taproot address using the frontend; however, this is not recommended.
+> This is especially useful if you generated your recovery taproot address using the frontend; however, this is not recommended.
 We suggest using those keys only for testing purposes.

 ```sh
 clementine-cli wallet import-private-key <WALLET-LABEL>